 Many people misdiagnose their thermal expansion valve when they experience low evaporator load or airflow.
 This mistake occurs because, upon finding low suction pressure, they assume that a system has low refrigerant.
 As a result, they begin adding refrigerant to address the issue, and the TXV responds by closing even further.
 When they realize that the suction is not increasing, people often conclude that the issue is thermostatic expansion valve failure.

-Therefore, it is vital to get expert technicians who can consider all readings available, including suction and liquid line temperature, for proper evaluation and diagnosis of any TXV problem.
+Therefore, it is vital to find expert air conditioning technicians who can consider all readings available, including suction and liquid line temperature, for proper evaluation and diagnosis of any TXV problem.
 This enables you to avoid costly errors and unnecessary repairs.

 Signs of a Problematic Thermostatic Expansion Valve